fbpx

 Herakleia

-The sandy coast road east of the port of the Small Cyclades island of Herakleia - credits: lifo.gr
+The sandy coast road located east of the port of the Small Cyclades island of Herakleia - credits: lifo.gr

-Located at the south of the famous bay of Naxos island and connecting with ferry routes to Naxos, the rest of the small Cyclades islands and the port of Piraeus, Herakleia, one of the most secluded islands with about 100 inhabitants, is certainly the place of dreams with its exquisite sandy bay and impressive sea floor enchanting its visitors.
+Located at the south of the famous bay of Naxos island and connecting with ferry routes to Naxos, the rest of the small Cyclades islands, and the port of Piraeus, one can find Herakleia.

 On Herakleia you are not gonna find banks (except for 1 ATM), authorities of any kind, camping sites, gas stations, taxis or buses, any charming beach bar, or any other luxurious option.